In 2013, our founder created the first Shaa Festival to prevent disease and support women.

 A more efficient way to grind corn.

-One critical and costly element of shaa production is grinding the corn.
-When Elvis decided to donate a grinding mill, the union needed a place to put it.
-One of the women gave a piece of land and they all got to work.
-The women molded blocks out of local soil and with the help of some men, they constructed a building and installed the mill.
+Because one critical and costly element of Shaa production is grinding the corn, Elvis Ndansi generously donated a grinding mill to the Dumbo Shaa Women Union.
+One of the women donated a plot of land and they all got to work.
+They molded blocks out of local soil and with the help of a few men, they constructed a building and installed the mill.

-After the corn has undergone its four-day fermentation process, the women can now grind it themselves.
-It used to cost about 50 cents to grind enough corn for 20 liters of shaa.
-Now each registered member pays half that.
+After the corn has undergone its 4-day fermentation process, the women grind it themselves.
+It used to cost about 50 cents to grind enough corn for 20 liters of Shaa.
+Now each registered member pays 50% of that.

 Nonmembers can grind their own corn for a fee.
-At the end of the year, the revenue generated will be shared among union members to help pay for their children’s school fees or medical bills.
+At the end of the year, the revenue generated is shared among union members to help pay for their medical bills or children’s school fees.

 Misaje Shaa Festival 2024 empowers women, children, transform lives